 You’ve done it.
-You’ve reviewed your property tax assessments, determined what to appeal, and filed.
-Now, you need to have the systems and processes in place to manage all of the appeal documentation, dates, notes, and other relevant data.
+You’ve reviewed your property tax appeal assessments, determined what to appeal, and filed.
+Now, you need to have the systems and processes in place to manage all of the appeal documentation, dates, notes, and other property tax tracking data.
 Are you feeling confident in your appeal management strategy?

-Property tax software can help you manage the entire appeal management process, including keeping track of important dates, estimating tax savings, and logging refunds, offsets, and fees.
+Property tax tracking software can help you manage the entire property tax appeal process, including keeping track of important dates, estimating tax savings, and logging refunds, offsets, and fees.
 To help you make sure nothing slips through the cracks, we’ve consolidated three components of an effective property tax appeal management process.

 Of course, the first step is to determine which assessments to appeal and file accordingly.
 While we won’t cover that here, you can check out our blog post on leveraging technology to identify property tax appeal opportunities for helpful tips and resources.

-There are three key components to effective property tax appeal management:
+There are three key components to effective property tax tracking and management:

 We’ve gone into more detail on each of these points below.

 While it varies by organization, there are key items that should be tracked regarding your property tax appeals.
-Below are some key data points you’ll want to track:
+Below are some key property tax tracking data points:

-While this list is not exhaustive, it’s important to remember that each appeal has a considerable amount of information and data that needs to be tracked.
+While this list is not exhaustive, it’s important to remember that each appeal has a considerable amount of property tax tracking information and appeal data.

-Once you have your appeal data organized, it’s time to move on to estimating tax savings.
-You’ll want to make sure you’re carefully tracking data here, too, as accuracy is critical for measuring the performance and outcomes of your appeals, as well as setting go-forward budgets and forecasts.
+Once you have your property tax appeal data organized, it’s time to move on to estimating tax savings.
+You’ll want to make sure your property tax tracking is careful here, too, as accuracy is critical for measuring the performance and outcomes of your appeals, as well as setting go-forward budgets and forecasts.

 To get a sense of all possible outcomes, you’ll likely want to run the numbers for various scenarios, such as your expected and final/settled case.